Singapore Conference 2026

 The Economic and Social Council is composed of 54 member countries, a third of the members changing every year.
 Max. one delegate for ECOSOC member delegations must be assigned to ECOSOC.

-THIMUN SINGAPORE CONFERENCE APP
+THIMUN CONFERENCE WEB-APP

 GENERAL RULES

-• Provide a Letter of Recommendation from their MUN-Director
+• Letter of recommendation from MUN-Director

 STUDENT OFFICERS

-PRESS & COMMUNICATIONS TEAM
+PRESS & MEDIA

 Application Requirements: